hoberman/Victron_BMV_bit_unpacking_example/README.md

 # Victron_BMV_bit_unpacking_example

 This is an example of how to unpack the "Aux Input" and "Battery Current" fields from Victron BMV devices' extra manufacturer data BLE broadcasts.
+Note that this is not complete, as it does not include code to actually receive and unencrypt the Victron-provided BLE extra manufacturer data.
+You will need to integrate the sample coding below into a larger, more functional program.

 This is related to the code in my Victron BLE decoding example: